 At first, Lan Wangji seems cold and frankly quite annoyed at Wei Wuxian's immature behavior.
 But it's when Wei Wuxian is in trouble that Lan Wangji's real feelings come to the forefront.

 Mo Dao Zu Shi is a really great donghua, with amazing characters and plot.
 But being an adaptation, it does have a couple of shortcomings compared to the Mo Dao Zu Shi completed manhua.

-Boys' Love anime elements were also toned down in comparison to the printed media due to censorship, meaning that if you want the full romance you had better read the manhua or web novel.
+Boys' Love anime elements were also toned down in comparison to the printed media due to censorship, so if you want the full romance, you had better read the manhua or web novel.

 In conclusion, the anime might not be the best of the Mo Dao Zu Shi media, especially compared to the novels and the manhua.

 Still, it's definitely a great one to get started.
 If you are going to watch one Chinese donghua, this should be it!

 Want the latest on all things anime?
 Make sure you follow us on Twitter!